emacs-mirror/emacs/mps/procedure/pull-request-merge.rst

    [What would be the default outcome from the GitHub interface, using the "merge" button?
-[Chaser324_2017]_ claims it only works for fast-forwards, which we don't want, because they discard all records of the merge happening.
+[Chaser324_2017]_ claims it only works for fast-forwards, which we don't want, because they discard records of the merge happening, including who did it.
 RB 2023-01-07]

 4. Build and test the results locally.
 For example::